balvisio/CAFA-Toolset/README.md

 Phenotype Ontology (HPO) terms for a given set of protein sequences.
 The GO terms can be in any of the following three categories: Molecular Function Ontology (MFO), Biological Process Ontology (BPO), and Cellular Component Ontology (CCO).
-Here is the link for  CAFA rules and other related
-announcements: http://biofunctionprediction.org/node/8.
 The following figure shows the CAFA time-line.

 ![Alt CAFA time line] (/figures/cafa-timeLine.png?raw=true “CAFA Timeline”)